Priyanka Gandhi: the Congress' talisman who countered Modi

 The speculation was intense as was the spotlight on everything she said.
 But the Congress general secretary did not take the electoral plunge this time, opting instead to be the party's go-to star campaigner and anchor for the elections in Rae Bareli, from where her brother contested, and Amethi, where the family’s aide Kishori Lal Sharma took on Union minister Smriti Irani.

-Irani was trailing behind Sharma by more than 95,000 votes, giving the relatively unknown Sharma an easy win.
-Rahul Gandhi was poised to win with trends showing him ahead by 2.86 lakh votes.
+While Sharma beat Irani by more than 1.67 lakh votes, Rahul Gandhi won by 3.9 lakh votes.

 Much of this is attributed to Priyanka Gandhi, who stayed camped in the two family bastions of Rae Bareli and Amethi for two weeks.
 If there was ever a non-playing captain in the rough and tumble that is the electoral arena it has to be the leader who was here, there and everywhere in the two constituencies.